 Housing costs in Inglewood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The education level of Inglewood citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 18.91% of adults 25 and older in Inglewood have a college degree.
+The education level of Inglewood citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.91% of adults 25 and older in Inglewood have a college degree.

 The per capita income in Inglewood in 2010 was $21,013, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $84,052 for a family of four.
 However, Inglewood contains both very wealthy and poor people as well.

 The most common language spoken in Inglewood is English.
 Other important languages spoken here include Spanish and African languages.